MobiliyaTechnologies/SecurityAndSurveillance/README.md

+### Note
+Source will be updated with latest version from August 10, 2018.
+Please avoid cloning till August 13th, 2018.
+You can use Release V1.0.0 for associated projects till then.

 # 1.0 Security and Surveillance

 This is the toplevel code of Mobiliya's Security & Surveillance project based on Microsoft Azure platform.